Using Gradle

 Including dependencies

-TeaVM produces number of additional libraries.
-To shorten access to these libraries, you can use TeaVM DSL object instead of providing full addresses.
-These shortcuts are available in TeaVM DSL object.
+TeaVM produces a number of additional libraries.
+To shorten access to these libraries, you can use the TeaVM DSL object instead of providing full addresses.
+These shortcuts are available in the TeaVM DSL object.

 dependencies {